-Your Financial Aid Award lists, for your period of enrollment as a degree-seeking student at Carroll College:
+Your financial aid award letter includes, for your period of enrollment as a degree-seeking student at Carroll College items such as:

 Your estimated Cost of Attendance (COA) for the 2013-2014 academic year is $40,918 which includes the following:

 Federal financial aid is renewed based upon the results of a yearly FAFSA (Free Application for Federal Student Aid) submission.
 If your FAFSA results change, your federal aid eligibility may change.
 In general, if your income, assets and household size stay relatively the same, your FAFSA results should also stay relatively the same; therefore, your federal aid and Carroll College need-based aid would also stay relatively the same.